pnp/sp-starter-kit/documentation/components/wp-recent-contacts.md

 See getting started from [SP-Starter-Kit repository readme](https://github.com/SharePoint/sp-starter-kit).

-You can also download just the [SharePoint Framework solution package (spppkg) file](https://github.com/SharePoint/sp-starter-kit/blob/master/package/sharepoint-starter-kit.sppkg) and install that to your tenant.
+You can also download just the [SharePoint Framework solution package (sppkg) file](https://github.com/pnp/sp-starter-kit/blob/master/source/react-recent-contacts/sharepoint/solution/react-recent-contacts.sppkg) and install that to your tenant.
 This web part requires access to the Microsoft Graph.

 # Screenshots